ibfisiru/Simulated-AWS-Hospital-Migration/Phase 1: Service Discovery & Planning/Phase 1: ReadME.md

 	- Migration risks and service translation strategies ○ To keep the simulation grounded in real-world complexity and not just an idealized cloud setup

-## In short, the AI tools helped to:
+## In short, AI tools helped to:
 	- Validate storage tiers
 	- Brainstorm realistic hospital workloads
 	- Identify compliance blind spots
-	- Stress-test assumptions (like large imaging archives).
+	- Stress-test assumptions (such as large imaging archives).
 The goal: a design grounded in real-world constraints.